 They say you always remember your first.

-For me, it was the Nike Air Max 90 that started it all.
+For me, it was the Nike Air Max 90 that turned me into a sneaker addict.

 We were somewhere in Manhattan.
 Perhaps along 9th Avenue in Hell’s Kitchen.